Academic Colorectal Unit

 More importantly, it is unclear how many operations are performed for bowel problems in Australia each year and what results are achieved following surgery.

 The research Group focuses on clinical, epidemiological and translational research into diseases and disorders of the gastrointestinal tract.
-The group consists of a collaboration of expert gastrointestinal surgeons and physicians, epidemiologists, biostatisticians and gastrointestinal scientists, physiologists and neuroscientists with established International collaborations with: Department of Cell and Molecular Biology, Medical Nobel Institute, Karolinska Institute, Sweden Center for Health Outcomes & Policy, University of Michigan, USA.
+There are established International collaborations with: Department of Cell and Molecular Biology, Medical Nobel Institute, Karolinska Institute, Sweden Center for Health Outcomes & Policy, University of Michigan, USA.

-Recently, we have been able to successfully perform electrophysiological recordings from the nerves supplying the bowel for the very first time in humans, which has enabled us to 'listen in' to the messages passing along nerves to the muscles that control the bowel.
-We have also mapped different classes of neurons and perform neurochemical coding to better identify different groups among the many hundreds of thousands of nerves that are contained within the bowel for the very first time using special techniques.
+Recently, we have been able to successfully perform electrophysiological recordings from the nerves supplying the bowel in humans, which has enabled us to 'listen in' to the messages passing along nerves to the muscles that control the bowel.
+We have also mapped different classes of neurons and perform neurochemical coding to better identify different groups among the many hundreds of thousands of nerves that are contained within the bowel using special techniques.

 - A/Prof Natasha Nassar, Visiting Principle Research Fellow